iSundhararajan/HackRPI/README.md

 ## 🌿 [MLH] Best Sustainability Hack sponsored by Avanade

 The application is very helpful for the environment.
-It is a great idea to upload image to detect the waste and then classify it and you can also sell the items that can be reused by others.
+It is a great idea to upload image to detect the the item is recyclable or not and you can also sell the items that can be reused by others.
 The application is very easy to use and the UI is very good.
 It will help people to save their plants and also save the environment.

 ## ☁️ Best Use of Google Cloud